-With a huge amount of data, it is critical for humans to identify changes in performance and take actions on that insight.
+With a massive amount of data, humans must identify changes in performance and take action on that insight.

-Veos Digital Anomaly Detection Service has been designed for those companies that want:
+Veos Digital Anomaly Detection Service (VDAD) suits those companies that strive to:

-- to discern between insignificant events and those that are truly unusual, calling for actions
+- discern between insignificant events and events that are truly unusual, and therefore calling for action

-- to let people be focused on strategy, reducing time-consuming activities
+- let people focus on strategy, reducing time-consuming activities

-- to have a unique interpretation of data shared between teams
+- have a unique interpretation of data shared between teams

 Anomalies can be classified into two categories:

-- Expected Anomalies: they are generally well understood and easily connected to specific events
+- Expected Anomalies are generally well understood and easily connected to specific events

-- Unknown Anomalies: they are not understood and humans cannot predict them
+- Unknown Anomalies are not understood, and humans cannot predict them

-Veos Digital Anomaly Detection Service is referring to Unknown Anomalies.
+Veos Digital Anomaly Detection Service addresses Unknown Anomalies.

-It identifies unexpected data points deviating significantly from expected behavior.
-Only anomalies are shown to users – reducing the cognitive load and allowing them to tell the signal from the noise.
+Our anomaly detection solution identifies data points deviating significantly from expected behavior.
+Only anomalies are shown to users–reducing their cognitive load and allowing them to tell apart signals from noise.

-It can be also applied on data set whit a new key variable to the mix – time.
+VDAD can be also applied to dataset whit a new key variable to the mix – time.
 In many applications, they are vital for representing the normal behavior of a system.

 Veos Digital Anomaly Detection Service is based on Time Series Analysis.

-It exploit Unsupervised learning technique, so the system intelligently assess the datapoint that are likely to be historical anomalies, and return that to the user, alongside determining this for future datapoint.
+VDAD leverages unsupervised learning techniques, so the system intelligently assesses the datapoint likely to be historical anomalies and returns that to the user, alongside determining this for future datapoint.